joffrey-bion/gradle-github-changelog/README.md

 By default, issues are sorted into releases by their close date.
 For example, all issues closed between the date of tag `1.0` and the date of the tag `1.1` are considered to be in release `1.1`.
 You can override this by manually specifying the release associated to a particular issue (see `customTagByIssueNumber`).

-As an example, this project's [CHANGELOG.md](CHANGELOG.md) was generated with this plugin.
+To see an example output, take a look at this project's [CHANGELOG.md](CHANGELOG.md), which was generated with this plugin.

 ### Applying the plugin